RaInDROP Tool

 COMING SOON

-The current practice within the US is to use NOAA Atlas 14 IDF precipitation values for set duration (e.g., 24-hour) and return period (e.g., 50-year storm).
-Since we are a few years out from the delivery of Atlas 15 (future precipitation curves) from NOAA, NCDOT and NCORR funded the State Climate Office of North Carolina to create a dataset showing how Atlas 14 values may change in a warming climate.
+The current practice within the United States is to use NOAA Atlas 14 Intensity-Duration-Frequency (IDF) precipitation values for set durations (e.g., 24-hour) and return periods (e.g., 50-year storm).
+Since the release of the next version, Atlas 15, is still several years away, the State Climate Office of North Carolina developed a dataset that illustrates how precipitation patterns represented in Atlas 14 may evolve over time.